jquery/contribute.jquery.org/pages/style-guide/js.md

 ### Multi-line Statements

-When a statement is too long to fit on one line, line breaks should occur after an operator.
+When a statement is too long to fit on one line, line breaks must occur after an operator.

 ```js
 // Bad